Stkrr002/Stkrr002/README.md

 - * A good problem solver(DSA). </br>
 - An open source enthusiast. </br>
 - Interested in blockchain and AR VR. </br>
+- I love to build android native applications and play with kernel.

 <!---
 Stkrr002/Stkrr002 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.